shantanoo-desai/blog/content/posts/quotes/idleness.md

 The present pandemic poses quite the philosophical question for every individual who wishes to get out of their bed, wishes to just glare away from the phone for a bit and somehow tell themself __I need to be doing something productive!__

+A recommended reading for Idleness is [How To Be Idle by Tom Hodgkinson](https://www.amazon.com/How-Be-Idle-Loafers-Manifesto/dp/0060779691).
+Tom is also the editor for [The Idler](https://www.idler.co.uk/).

 A modern day Shakespeare would write something along the lines of these words:

 > _To Do Or Not To Do, That Is The Question!_